openresty/lua-nginx-module/README.markdown

 Name
 ====

-ngx_lua - Embed the Power of Lua into Nginx
+ngx_lua - Embed the power of Lua into Nginx

+*This module is not distributed with the Nginx source.* See [the installation instructions](http://wiki.nginx.org/NginxHttpLuaModule#Installation).

 Status
 ======

-This module is under active development and is already production ready :)
+This module is under active development and is already production ready.

-We're already using this module very heavily in our production web applications here in Taobao.com, Alibaba Group.

 Version
 =======